O JARGON BUSTER

 - Condes

-- Computer program used by many clubs for planning courses,
+- Computer program used by many clubs for planning

-producing control
+courses, producing control

 descriptions and files for printing courses.
-Web
+Web site.

 - Contour

-- The brown lines on a map linking points of equal height.
+- The brown lines on a map linking points of equal

-from lower ground.
+separating higher ground from lower ground.

 Unfortunately they are not marked on the ground!